Edward V. Hartford: Family

 In 1901, Hartford married Henrietta Guerard Pollitzer (1881–1948), a socialite whose mother was descended from an old Charleston, South Carolina family.
 Edward and Henrietta lived on Park Avenue where they were prominent in New York society.
 They had two children: Josephine Hartford O'Donnell Bryce (1902–1992) and Huntington Hartford (1911–2008).
+Edward's daughter Josephine married Ivar Bryce.
+Ivar Bryce’s First Cousin Janet Bryce married David Mountbatten, 3rd Marquess of Milford Haven in 1960.
+Their children George Mountbatten, 4th Marquess of Milford Haven and Lord Ivar Mountbatten inherited Jo’s House Moyns Park in Essex.
+David Mountbatten served as Best Man to his first cousin Prince Philip of Greece and Denmark, at his marriage in November 1947 to the Princess Elizabeth, later Queen Elizabeth II.
+Ivar Bryce was also a close childhood friend of Ian Fleming, the Character Felix in the James Bond Movies is based on Ivar’s middle name John Charles Felix Bryce.

 After Edward's company moved to Jersey City, the family moved to Deal, New Jersey, a wealthy community on the shore.
 Edward was an exceptional violinist and active in sports, including golf, ice skating, and yachting.
 In 1920, he received a patent for a "scientific putter".
 A Christian Scientist, he refused to see a doctor and died at age 51.

 Now a wealthy widow, Henrietta moved with her children to Newport, Rhode Island where she ultimately purchased Seaverage, next to the Rough Point mansion owned by Doris Duke.
 In 1937, she married an Italian aristocrat, Prince Guido Pignatelli (1900–1967), of the Dukes of Montecalvo, who was only two years older than her daughter.
 In addition to Newport, the couple lived at "Wando Plantation", her mansion in South Carolina, in Washington, D.C., and at Melody Farm in Wyckoff, New Jersey where she died in 1948.
 Edward and Henrietta's granddaughter, Nuala O'Donnell, married Senator Claiborne Pell of Rhode Island.